Definition of employee relations

 How can you manage employee relations?

-Although more laws protect employers and employees in the present day, and workplace disputes are less frequent than in past decades, conflicts still arise.
+Although more laws protect employers and employees in the present day, generally speaking, workplace disputes are less frequent than in past decades, conflicts still arise.
 Many organisations explore different approaches to maintaining positive workplace relationships.
 A few effective ways to maintain positive employee relations are:

 If the business has clearly defined goals, employees will know what they are working towards and how they fit into the company’s overall vision.